 International Cooperation to Fight Spam

-Working with the Message Anti-Abuse Working Group (MAAWG), this group is working to put 46 best practices for countering spam developed by an EWI-led joint U.S.-China team into action.
+Working with the Messaging, Malware and Mobile Anti-Abuse Working Group (M3AAWG), this group is working to put 46 best practices for countering spam developed by an EWI-led joint U.S.-China team into action.
 See EWI's report Fighting Spam to Build Trust

 Collective Action to Improve Global Internet Health